Accessibility

 Screen reader announces: “Departure country, edit, Please complete all fields, Travel preferences, group” when focusing on the first Select component and “Destination country, edit, Please complete all fields” when focusing on the second Select component.

-messages are ignored when the InputGroup has its own message.
+Note: Individual component help/error messages are ignored when the InputGroup has its own message.

 Component-level error/help messages

-messages (and the InputGroup doesn’t), only those specific components will have aria-describedby
+If individual child components have their own error/help messages (and the InputGroup doesn’t), only those specific components will have aria-describedby set:

 <InputGroup label="Travel preferences"><Select options={countryOptions} label="Departure country" /><Select options={countryOptions} label="Destination country" error="This field is required" /></InputGroup>